ruslanmv/Finetune-DeepSeek-R1-for-Reasoning/README.md

 ## Conclusion

 Congratulations\!
-You've successfully fine-tuned a DeepSeek-R1 model for reasoning using Unsloth.
+You've successfully fine-tuned a Granite model for reasoning using Unsloth.
 You've learned how to set up your environment, prepare your data, train your model with GRPO, test its performance, and save it in various formats.

 This is just a starting point.
 To further improve your model's reasoning abilities: